-“It’s not what you buy.
-It’s what you pay.”
+“It’s not what you buy; it’s what you pay.” — Howard Marks

 Howard Marks (@howardmarksbook) is co-chairman and co-founder of Oaktree Capital Management, a leading investment firm with more than $120 billion in assets.
 He is the author of the new book Mastering the Market Cycle: Getting the Odds on Your Side, and his previous book on investing, The Most Important Thing: Uncommon Sense for the Thoughtful Investor, was a critically acclaimed bestseller.
 Warren Buffett has written of Howard Marks: “When I see memos from Howard Marks in my mail, they’re the first thing I open and read.
 I always learn something.”
 Marks holds a B.S.Ec. degree from the Wharton School of the University of Pennsylvania with a major in finance and an M.B.A. in accounting and marketing from the University of Chicago.

 - How his firm was poised to capitalize on the bubble in 2008 and put massive amounts of capital to work.

 - His thoughts on understanding market cycles for making better decisions.

 - The three stages of a bull market.

 Studying what Howard says transcends the world of investing—it’s really a study in clearer thinking.
 I hope you enjoy and learn as much as I did!

 Listen to the episode on Apple Podcasts, Spotify, Overcast, or wherever you get your podcasts.
 You can find the transcript of this episode here.
 Transcripts of all episodes can be found here.